top of page

 Individuals can't ban polysilicon products from Xinjiang, or revamp the electric grid, but governments can.

 Corporations may respond to public pressure.
-Some have started making EV batteries with no cobalt, for example.
+Some are now making batteries without cobalt, for example.

 When others see, or hear about, what you're doing, they'll notice - especially people who trust you